Humblee

 Frontend tools

 The admin interface embeds modern JavaScript SPAs (built with Svelte and Vite) for complex interactions like the media manager.
 These live in frontend/apps/, build to public/humblee/js/admin/, and are loaded by the relevant controller action via $this->extra_head_code.
 The framework passes runtime configuration to the JS layer through a window.__CONFIG__ global injected in the view template.
+See Frontend for the full build pipeline and injection pattern.

 The init.php bootstrap